-If you have purchased a dance business, it’s easy to get caught up in the excitement of setting up the studio and overlook a critical step.
-Before you start offering classes, you should first address the six legal issues set out below:
+If you are looking to purchase a dance business, it is easy to get caught up in the excitement of setting up the studio and overlook critical steps in the process.
+Before you start offering classes, you should first consider the following:

 1. The Sale of Business Agreement

-The sale of business agreement (SOBA) is the contract between a purchaser and a seller of a business that outlines the details of the sale including:
+The Sale of Business Agreement (SOBA) is the contract between the purchaser and the seller of a business that outlines the details of the sale, including:

 - what assets form part of the business sale;

 - the requirements to complete the sale; and